Resources for Bereaved Parents

 Looking For Self-Care During Grief?

 Sometime during the coming months and years, you will want to take the matter of grieving into your own hands.
 This is where our care packages and media resources come into play.
 We send out care packages to any household in the United States.
-Inside, you will find a stuffed animal for comfort, a gift card for small necessities, and a 48 Hour Guide for an immediate action plan after the passing of your child.
+Inside, you will find a stuffed animal for comfort, a book to help with your grief, and a 48 Hour Guide for an immediate action plan after the passing of your child.

 All of these items will work in tandem to provide you with a sense of direction.
 We recommend looking at our website to find the books, blogs and podcasts that can help you understand loss and grief.
 These pieces of media were created by others who have taken a similar path in finding tomorrow.
 We hope their stories will help you make sense of your own.

 What is the Difference Between Parental Guilt and Grief?